 No other material shall be allowed in the Commentary prep room other than stated above.
 Speeches, handbooks, briefs, and outlines shall be barred from the prep room.
 Underlining or highlighting will be allowed if done in only one color on each article or copy.
-No electronic retrieval device may be used, but printed materials from "online" computer services may be used.
 Source citations of such materials must meet MLA standards.

-Use of Electronic Devices at Nationals: The use of laptop computers is permitted in Extemporaneous Commentary at the National Tournament.
-Laptop use must comply with the "Guidelines for Laptop Use in Extemporaneous Speaking."
+Use of Internet-Enabled Devices at Nationals: The use of internet-enabled devices is permitted in Extemporaneous Commentary at the National Tournament.
+Device use must comply with the "New Guidelines for Use of Internet-Enabled Devices in Extemporaneous Speaking."